AustinJMann/tritondriver360/README.md

 ## Requirements

 - A modded Xbox 360 capable of loading XEX plugins.
-- Triton controllers and USB data cables, or one Valve Proteus wireless puck with controllers already paired.
+- Triton controllers and USB cable, or one Valve Proteus wireless puck with controllers already paired.

 TritonDriver does not manage pairing.
 Pair the controllers before connecting